Choongqihan/Web_app/README.md

    - Press the `Capture` button within the webapp to take an image of the current frame.
    - The application will run YOLO inference on the captured image.
    - Results will be saved in the `outputs` folder.

-## Contributing

-Contributions are welcome!
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.

 ## To download image thru URL
    - Paste this URL /download_image/<int:image_id> after the http://127.0.0.1:5000.
    - Change the <int:image_id> with the appropriate ID number in the database using SQL Viewer.